scala-vienna/scala-vienna-web/README.md

 - Run Play with `play ~ run` to enable continuous reloading during development
 - Since we are all working on the same repo, make sure you [do a pull with rebase](http://gitready.com/advanced/2009/02/11/pull-with-rebase.html)  when updating your local repo!

-## TODO
+## TODOs

-- Meetup integration
-- Twitter integration
+- Add features description: how to adda new blogs and talks!